microsoft/fast/specs/breadcrumb.md

 ## Overview

 The `fast-breadcrumb-item` is placed inside the `fast-breadcrumb` component.
-It provides a default slot to implement any element.
-There is also a slot for a separator that defaults using a `/`.
+It provides a slot with a default anchor.
+The component also provides a slot for a separator that defaults using a `/`.

 ### API